kevinwlu/iot/lesson5/README.md

 # <a href="https://goo.gl/shPybk">Lesson 5</a>: Crossbar.io and Paho

-# Install Docker on a Raspberry Pi
+### Install Docker on a Raspberry Pi

 curl -sSL get.docker.com | sh

-# Add pi to the Docker Group as a non-root user (Control-d to logout and reconnect via SSH for this to take effect)
+### Add pi to the Docker Group as a non-root user (Control-d to logout and reconnect via SSH for this to take effect)

 sudo usermod -aG docker pi

+logout

-# Run Docker images designed to work on ARM under the prefix armhf
+### Run Docker images designed to work on ARM under the prefix armhf

 docker run -it armhf/alpine /bin/sh